Velichovky: Etymology

 The oldest form of the name was Velichov.
 It was derived from the personal name Velich, meaning "Velich's".
 Soon after its first appearance, the name was changed to its present form, which is diminutive and plural of Velichov.

 Geography

-Velichovky is located about 23 km west of Náchod and 16 km south of Hradec Králové.
+Velichovky is located about 23 km west of Náchod and 16 km north of Hradec Králové.
 It lies in the East Elbe Table.
 The highest point is the flat hill Za Kostelem at 327 m above sea level.
+The stream Hustířanka flows through the Hustířany village.

 History

 The first written mention of Velichovky is from 1389.